xeon123/KCNA-notes/3 Containers with Dockers.md

 	- Docker uses a client-server architecture, typically with both components running locally on Docker Desktop.
 		- ![[Containers with Dockers Docker version.png]]
 		- Docker is using containerd
-			- it is a high-level abstraction constructed on the top of runc, and manage the lifecycle of the containers.
+			- It is a high-level abstraction constructed on the top of `runc`, and manage the lifecycle of the containers.
-			- containerd was donated to CNCF and now is a graduated project.
+			- `containerd`was donated to CNCF and now is a graduated project.
-		- Docker is using runc
+		- Docker is using `runc`
-			- runc is a container runtime designed to manage the lifecycle of the containers
+			- `runc` is a container runtime designed to manage the lifecycle of the containers
-			- Docker donated runc to OCI
+				- Docker donated `runc` to OCI
 - **Container Runtime Basics**:
-    - Docker leverages containerd (donated to CNCF) and runc (donated to OCI) as foundational technologies.
+    - Docker leverages containerd (donated to CNCF) and `runc` (donated to OCI) as foundational technologies.
 - **Using the Funbox Image**:
     - Pull the image using `docker pull wernight/funbox`.
     - Run containers with commands like `docker run -it --rm wernight/funbox`, exploring options such as `-i` (interactive), `-t` (terminal), and `--rm` (auto-remove on exit).